Tinku10/sf2/README.md

 ### Footer

 The footer contains complete file metadata and is located at the end of the file.
-The footer offset (a little-endian `u32`) is stored in the last 5 bytes of the file (4 bytes + newline), allowing readers to seek directly to the footer without scanning the file.
+The footer offset (a little-endian `u32`) is stored in the last 4 bytes of the file, allowing readers to seek directly to the footer without scanning the file.

 ---